Prague (Praha in Czech) Is the Capital

 and largest city of the Czech Republic is a member of the European Union (since 2004).
 Situated on the Vltava river, it is home to approximately 1.2 million inhabitants.
-(It can be derived from job statistics, however, that an additional 300,000 people work here without having registered as residents).
+(It can be derived from job statistics that an additional 300,000 people work here without having registered as residents).
 Around 95 per cent of this population are Czechs.
 The average Czech has 1.2 kids, will live 76 years.
-Prague covers an area of 497 sq km (192 sq ml), about two-thirds that of New York.
-Fewer than 30,000 people live in the historic centre of the city; the overwhelming majority inhabit ugly, (built during the Communist era) tall apartment blocks on the outskirts.
-Nicknames for Prague have included ‘city of a hundred spires’, ‘the golden city’, ‘the Paris of the Twenties in the Nineties’, the ‘mother of all cities’, and ‘the heart of Europe’.
-Since 1992, the historic centre of Prague has been designated a UNESCO World Heritage Site.
+Prague covers an area of 497 sq km (192 sq mi), about two-thirds of New York.
+Fewer than 30,000 people live in the city’s historic centre; the overwhelming majority inhabit ugly (built during the Communist era) tall apartment blocks on the outskirts.
+Nicknames for Prague have included ‘city of a hundred spires’, ‘the golden city, ‘the Paris of the Twenties in the Nineties’, the ‘mother of all cities, and ‘the heart of Europe’.
+Since 1992, the historical centre of Prague has been designated a UNESCO World Heritage Site.
 Prague is a popular tourist destination.
 There are lots of old buildings, many with beautiful murals on them.
 It contains some of the world’s most well-preserved and varied collections of architecture, from art nouveau to baroque, cubist, Gothic, neo-classical and ultra-modern.

 The currency is the Czech crown, symbol Kč or international symbol CZK.
 Exchange rates: 30 Kč for 1 British pound, 18 Kč for 1 USD and 24 Kč for 1 EUR.

 European Union member: Yes, since 1st May 2004.